Oto snags $5.3M seed to use AI to understand voice intonation – TechCrunch

 He says this has three main advantages: more engaged agents, higher sales conversion rates and better satisfaction scores and cost reduction.

 The other product measures the quality of a customer experience and gives a score at the end of each call to help the CSR (and their managers) understand how well they did, simply based on intonation.
 It displays the score in a dashboard.
-“We’re building a universal understanding of satisfaction from intonation, where we can learn acoustic signatures that are positive, neutral, negative,” Borchberg said.
+“We’re building a universal understanding of satisfaction from intonation, where we can learn acoustic signatures that are positive, neutral, negative,” Borschberg said.

 He sees a huge market opportunity here, pointing to Qualtrics, which sold to SAP last year for $8 billion.
 He believes that surveying people is just a part of the story.
 You can build a better customer experience when you understand intonation of just how well that experience is going, and you put it on a scale so that it makes it easy to understand just how well or how poorly you are doing.

-The company has 20 employees today with offices in New York, Zurich and Lisbon.
-It has 7 customers working with the product so far, but it is still early days.
+The company has 20 employees today, with offices in New York, Zurich and Lisbon.
+It has seven customers working with the product so far, but it is still early days.